top of page

 As a strengths-based approach program, we aim to highlight the child’s strengths in any area which can be then utilised as a platform for further support in other settings such as at home, in school or the community.

-If you are interested in joining our team as a Family Support Worker, click here to fill out an expression of interest form.
+If you are interested in joining our team as a Community Support Worker, click below to fill out an expression of interest form.

 bottom of page